 Casserly House has been a vibrant hub of neighborhood gatherings, community care and support.
 We maintain partnerships with other non-profits and community organizations to anticipate and respond to neighborhood issues and concerns.

-The house is currently staffed by Donna Stiglmeier (Director) and Lindsay Morrison (ESOL Program Engagement Administrator) along with Ignatian Volunteer Corps (IVC) volunteers Mary Beth O’Sullivan, Sheila Rourke and Lynda Wallack who are members of the Ignatian Volunteer Corps.
-We rely on the wonderful generosity of many volunteers who come regularly to instruct English to adults or assist children with their homework.
+The house is currently staffed by Donna Stiglmeier (Director) and Lindsay Morrison (ESOL Program Engagement Administrator) along with Ignatian Volunteer Corps (IVC) volunteers Mary Beth O’Sullivan and Sheila Rourke.
+We rely on the wonderful generosity of many volunteers, for example, who come regularly to instruct English with adult learners.